 I am hoping your premarital counselor will bring it up but if it doesn’t come up try and make sure it’s clear that making and raising babies is not a woman’s responsibility.

 He needs to be involved, and that means being there before those babies happen.
-If your wedding planning schedule is so intense that you cannot schedule a visit to a gyna together; then sis you are too busy.
+If your wedding planning schedule is so intense that you cannot schedule a visit to an ob/gyn together; then sis you are too busy.
 Prioritize your marriage, not just a wedding.

 Here are things you can do;

-- After the engagement, begin to pray about it.
+- After the engagement, begin to pray about contraception / family planning.
 Ask God to lead you.

 - Plan a coffee date to talk about your expectations.
 Try and do individual research before hand (typically a woman will do more research) and then talk about the pros and cons.